-A NEW PHILOSOPHY OF FULL INCLUSION
+A PHILOSOPHY OF FULL INCLUSION

 INCIL is the statewide association of which the 22 Centers for Independent Living are members.
 Through the centers, persons with disabilities in Illinois are empowered with the knowledge and skills to make their own life choices and pursue their own goals of self-sufficiency and full participation in their communities.